Welcome to ESG: Navigating the Board’s Role, a course co-developed by UC Berkeley School of Law and Ceres.

 To ensure that we have tailored this course for corporate directors, we convened an advisory council, composed of corporate board members, investors, senior executives, legal advisors, and ESG experts.
 This introductory course, which is designed to be completed in six hours, incorporates their practical insights, the cutting-edge research of Berkeley Law faculty, and industry-leading reports published by Ceres.

-This course is divided into the following six modules:
+This course is divided into the following seven modules:

 Each module begins with a lecture including theoretical underpinnings and practical insights from numerous experts including investors, board members, corporate executives, lawyers and judges, academics, and leading NGOs — to help contextualize how the board oversees ESG in practice.

 With articles being published each day, it is difficult to navigate the vast literature on ESG.
 For participants who want to delve deeper into each topic, this course offers a “venture further” section which includes: